imfly/algorithms-on-blockchain/0-Javascript常见问题/javascript.md

 ## 7\. bind

-**Question:** If you want to use an arbitrary object as value of `this`, how will you do that?
+**问题:** If you want to use an arbitrary object as value of `this`, how will you do that?

-**Answer:** There are at least three different ways to doing this by using bind, call and apply.
+**答案:** There are at least three different ways to doing this by using bind, call and apply.
 For example, I have a method named deductMontlyFee in the object monica and by default value of this would be monica inside the method.

     var monica = {
       name: 'Monica Geller',